Ski Touring Intro

 HERE'S YOUR ITINERARY

-While we try and stick to the tried and tested itinerary below, the mountain and the weather sometimes has other ideas.
+While we try and stick to the tried and tested itinerary below, the mountains and the weather sometimes have other ideas.
 We will always remain as flexible as possible, which is why we only work with experienced and knowledgeable guides, to make sure we can change any plans if required.

 Arrive in Chamonix.
-Get to know the guides and other members of the group.
+Get to know the guides and other members of the group over a delicious 3 course evening meal.
 Overnight in the Hotel.

 First Day Skiing